rolandplanitz/edgetx-widgets/README.md

 - **Compatibility**: Ensure the widget is compatible with your EdgeTX version.

 ## Uninstallation
-1. Navigate to the `/WIDGETS/` directory on your SD card.
+1. Navigate to your SD card's `/WIDGETS/` directory.
-2. Delete the folder corresponding to the widget you wish to remove.
+2. Delete the folders corresponding to the widget you wish to remove.

 ## Additional Resources
 - [EdgeTX Documentation](https://www.edgetx.org/documentation)